beyondthefarewell/beyondthefarewell.github.io/index.md

 - Acknowlegments

 ## 0. Introduction
-There is plenty of support and information around for people who may be involved in the support or care of an individual who may be infirm, long term sickness, have a disability or be elderly or in the latter time of their life.
+**Motivation:** There is plenty of support and information around for people who may be involved in the support or care of an individual who may be infirm, long term sickness, have a disability or be elderly or in the latter time of their life.
 However beyond the loss of that individual there is little information or support for **beyond the farewell** and hence the motivation for producing this guide.

 It is based on my own experiences in Britain (United Kingdom) following the eventual and inevitable loss of both my elderly parents and my interaction with other 'carers'.
 Consequently this experience also highlights matters for which it would be a great help to deal with before the end of life.

-The guide will be forever incomplete and probably a continuous work on progress anyway because everyone's circumstances are different and I cannot think of everything ❗ but it may be general enough to be a framework guide for most people anywhere.
+The guide will be forever incomplete and probably a continuous work on progress anyway because everyone's circumstances are different and I cannot think of everything❗, but it may be general enough to be a framework guide for most people anywhere.
 ___

 ## 1. Before end of life

 To make future matters easier these are some things to do, consider or arrange for future access well in advance of either the death or loss of mental or physical capacity.
-To do so after EOL, End Of Life, would be difficult or too late:
+To do so after EOL (End Of Life) would be difficult or too late:

 ### Financial
 -   Become a joint account holder on their bank account(s)